Passing a Stopped School Bus Attorney Lake County, Illinois

 - For the purpose of receiving or discharging students.

-Factors Describing Lights & Signs on the Bus
+Factors Describing Lights & the Stop Sign on the Bus

-Factors Describing Lights & Signs on the Bus
+Factors Describing Lights & the Stop Sign on the Bus

-In addition to requiring proof of the foregoing five elements, the passing a stopped school bus statute also requires you to stop before reaching the school bus when it is displaying the visual signals described in Sections 12-803 and 12-805 of the Illinois Vehicle Code.
-See, 625 ILCS 5/11-1414(a).
+In addition to requiring proof of the foregoing five elements, the passing a stopped school bus statute also requires a driver to stop before reaching the school bus when it is displaying the visual signals described in Sections 12-803 and 12-805 of the Illinois Vehicle Code.8

-With this additional sentence, the passing a stopped school bus statute mandates that certain visual signals were "in operation" on the school bus when you allegedly failed to stop.
+With this additional sentence, the passing a stopped school bus statute mandates that certain visual signals were "in operation" on the school bus when the driver who was ticketed allegedly failed to stop.

 - Visual signals as specified in Section 12-803 were in operation on the school bus, and